 Students will not be permitted to leave school before the dismissal of school without permission of the Principal or Assistant Principal.
 Parents, guardians or a member of the immediate family must come into the office and sign the student out.
 Students are to come to the office before homeroom in the morning with a note from their parent or guardian stating the time and the specific reason for checking out.
 Students will report to the office at the checkout time and sign the Checkout Book (blue).
 A listing of all students checking out will be published in the morning Wildcat Report.
-In grades K-12, three (3) unexcused check-outs from school will equal one (1) unexcused absence.
+The Administration reserves the right to require parent/legal guardian to come to campus for student check-out.